tanoconsulting/euts/README.md

 * allows to run your bundle's tests on any version of eZPublish-Community, eZPlatform 1, eZPlatform 2 and eZPlatform 3
 * allows to run your bundle's tests on multiple versions of eZPlatform/eZPublish from a single source directory
 * allows specifying extra composer packages to be installed and symfony bundles or legacy extensions to be activated
-* allows to run your bundle's tests on many versions of PHP (Docker execution only)
+* allows to run your bundle's tests on many versions of PHP
 * allows to run your bundle's tests on many versions of MySQL/MariaDB (Docker execution only)
 * allows to run your bundle's tests on many versions of Debian/Ubuntu as underlying OS (Docker execution only)
 * provides a single command-line tool for managing the test stack and running tests, including maintenance operations